lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

 **Warning:** Switching between single and tile frames does not retain the applied layers, except for the compass indicating the North and East directions on the image.

-**2.2.** To select a coordinate system to overlay on the image, open the drop-down menu under the "Grid" option from the "Manipualte overlay display" icon (magenta circle).
+**2.2.
+Select the Coordinate Systems to Overlay and to Read Out.** To select a coordinate system to overlay on the image, open the drop-down menu under the "Grid" option from the "Manipualte overlay display" icon (magenta circle).
 For the Equatorial coordinate systems, two formats are available for displaying astronomical coordinates: sexagesimal and decimal.
 The readout coordinate format is independent of the coordinate format for the overlaid grid.
 To choose a readout format, click the colored box (blue square) next to the "expand window" icon at the bottom left corner of the image panel.
 Having different coordinate systems for the overlaid grid and readout is useful for determining an object's position across the two reference frames.

 .. figure:: /_static/portal_tut06_step02b.png
     :width: 700